 Emergency Dentistry – Chaska, MN

-Providing You with Fast, Trustworthy Treatment
+Providing You with Complete, Trustworthy Treatment

 Whether you have a knocked-out tooth or a popcorn kernel lodged between your teeth and gums, our emergency dental team is here to help ease your discomfort and make sure that no additional harm comes to your mouth.
 Always be sure to contact our office as soon as possible whenever you experience out-of-the-ordinary symptoms.
 We’ll provide you with over-the-phone guidance and schedule an appointment for you as soon as possible.